2023 Solar Incentives Guide for East Bradford, PA - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC is applied to the total cost of solar panel installation, including the panels themselves as well as labor, equipment and accessories.
+The ITC applies to the total cost of solar system installation, including the panels themselves as well as labor, accessories and equipment.
 You can claim this credit for panels installed after January 1, 2006 on a primary or secondary residence located in the United States that you own.
-From its original value of 30% of the total cost, the credit has fluctuated slightly between 26-30%, and you may qualify for varying percentages depending on when your project was completed.
-There is no maximum amount you can claim.
+Initially, the credit applied to 30% of the total cost – for panels, equipment, labor and accessories – although the percentage may range from 26-30% of total costs depending on when your project was completed.
+There is no maximum claim amount.

-In August 2022, the Inflation Reduction Act laid out new provisions for the ITC, now dubbed the Clean Energy Credit) was bolstered by the passage of the Inflation Reduction Act.
-The new Clean Energy Credit is valid until 2035.
-You can now apply for a 30% credit for solar systems that began installation after January 1, 2022 and are completed by the end of 2032.
-The total credit will then be decreased by a few percentage points every year until the date of expiration.
-The expansion to the program also makes it easier to get credit for energy storage systems, starting in 2023.
+In August 2022, the Inflation Reduction Act laid out new provisions for the ITC, now dubbed the Clean Energy Credit) was bolstered by the passing of the Inflation Reduction Act.
+The Clean Energy Credit bolsters the current credit, increasing it up to 30% for solar installation projects started after January 1, 2022 and completed by the end of 2032.
+After this, the credit percentage will be reduced slightly each year until the end of the program in 2035.
+The program expansion also makes it easier to get credit for energy storage systems, beginning in 2023.